 What is the best psychotherapy for Anxiety Disorders?

 Psychological therapy is an effective treatment for anxiety disorders.
 There are a number of effective psychological treatments that reduce the symptoms of anxiety.
-Some examples include:
+Some examples of psychotherapy include:

 Cognitive Behavioural Therapy (CBT)